meaniscule/meaniscule/README.md

 \*\* `gitignore.txt` will be renamed to `.gitignore` when the app is first generated

 ## Contributing
 Pull requests to [the GitHub repo](https://github.com/ashryanbeats/meaniscule) are welcome, as are new [issues](https://github.com/ashryanbeats/meaniscule/issues).

+Please do keep in mind that Meaniscule aims to keep a fairly small footprint.
+If you have an idea that will require adding a lot of new code or features, it might not be right for Meaniscule.
+Feel free to get in touch before you get started on new features.

 [Thanks to all developers who have contributed so far](https://github.com/ashryanbeats/meaniscule/graphs/contributors).